w3c/adapt/explainers/navigation-and-content-tools-for-agents-using-well-known-destinations.md

 ### Core Web Tools Capabilities

-* **Destination Discovery**: Enumerating all available Well-known Destinations for a given site / page
+* **Destination Discovery**: Enumerating all available Discoverable Destinations for a given site / page
 * **Semantic Navigation**: Navigating to specific destinations using semantic identifiers rather than site-specific selectors
 * **Content Retrieval**: Fetching page content from destination URLs and delivering it to LLMs for intelligent processing